aziontech/edgesql-shell/README.md

 - Support for multiline SQL commands
 - Transaction support
 - Output to standard output or file
+- Output on formats Tabular, CSV, HTML, Markdown, and Raw
 - Error handling and graceful exit

 ## Requirements